 Having their own internet is a national objective and priority.
 A great and noble cause but China’s implementation is very questionable.
 ABC News Australia even describes it as a “Digital Dystopian Dictatorship”.

 China has WeChat.
-A super app which handles social media, online payments, money transfer, having a doctor’s appointment and so much more.
+A super app that handles social media, online payments, money transfer, having a doctor’s appointment and so much more.
 It is tied to their social credit score which are connected to all of the services offered by WeChat.

 For example, an individual sent a private message to another that talks about a certain topic banned by the government.
-The one who sent the message might suffer loss of service such as not being able to buy train tickets.
+The one who sent the message might suffer a loss of service such as not being able to buy train tickets.

 All transactions through WeChat are analyzed and scoured by the government, so if one’s behavior is not acceptable through the eyes of the government, access to services will be taken away.
 Social credit scores are also public so the punishment and shame will be felt publicly.
 It will also publicly incentivize people to follow the government’s guidelines.